 UCMR contaminants are used to evaluate and prioritize contaminants on the Drinking Water Contaminant Candidate List, a list of contaminants EPA is considering for possible new drinking water standards.
 These contaminants do not have an EPA MCL but do have a health advisory (HA) level.
 EPA HA's identify the concentration in drinking water at or below which adverse health effects are not anticipated to occur over a lifetime of exposure.
-Bioenvironmental Engineering conducts ongoing monitoring to ensure results are consistently below the HA.
+Bioenvironmental Engineering conducts ongoing monitoring every 3 years to ensure results are consistently below the HA.

-Contaminants (units) НА Your Water Sample Year Typical Source Perfluorooctanesulfonic acid (PFOS) (ppt) 70 ND 2021 Fire retardant foam Perfluorooctanoic acid (PFOA) (ppt) 70 ND 2021 Fire retardant foam
+Contaminants (units) HA Your Water Sample Year Typical Source Perfluorooctane sulfonic acid (PFOS) (ppt) -//) ND 2021 Fire retardant foam Perfluorooctanoic acid (PFOA) (ppt) 70 ND 2021 Fire retardant foam